davidknight00/stockInfinity/deliverables/deliverable_2.md

 **Preconditions**: The user has either signed up for “Stock Infinity” via the web app to receive notifications, used the “Stock Infinity” app to sign up, or both.\
 **Postconditions**: The user is not only receiving notifications, but notifications that they customize that can help them stay up to date on price updates.\
 **Main Flow**:
-1. The user logs into the application on their phone.
+1. The user logs into the application on their device.
-2. They open the setting that allows them to select and deselect the types of notifications they want to receive.
+2. They open the app's user settings.
 3. They go through the list and customize what notifications they want to receive.
 With price update notifications, users can determine the change in price that causes a notification.
 **Alternative Flow**:
 4. The user logs into their account online via the web app.
-5. They open the setting that allows them to select and deselect the types of notifications they want to receive.
+5. They open the user settings that allows them to select and deselect the types of notifications they want to receive.
 6. They go through the list and customize what notifications they want to receive.
 **Alternative Flow**:
 7. The user does not change any settings regarding what kind of information they want to receive, and will continue to receive the default price notifications.